smclab/titaniumifier/README.md

   - `set/clearImmediate`,
   - `process.nextTick`;
 - Shim the following built-ins
-  - `fs`,
   - `http`,
   - `net` (with `Titanium.Network.TCPSocket`),
   - `stream` (and make `fs` work with it.)

-The shimming process could be a community effort into the development of `ti-fs`, `ti-net` etc. Contact us if you’re interested in working on it.
+The shimming process could be a community effort into the development of `ti-http`, `ti-net` etc. Contact us if you’re interested in working on it.
 In case don’t limit yourself to pure JS, give native development a chance.

 Compatibility